astronomer/docs/learn/airflow-isolated-environments.md

 :::

-If you need to use Airflow or an Airflow providers module inside your virtual environment, use the `@task.virtualenv` decorator or the PythonVirtualenvOperator instead of the `@task.external_python` decorator or the ExternalPythonOperator.
+If you need to use Airflow or an Airflow provider module inside your virtual environment, use the `@task.virtualenv` decorator or the PythonVirtualenvOperator instead of the `@task.external_python` decorator or the ExternalPythonOperator.
 As of Airflow 2.8, you can cache the virtual environment for reuse by providing a `venv_cache_path` to the `@task.virtualenv` decorator, PythonVirtualenvOperator, to speed up subsequent runs of your task.

 <Tabs